 Project Summary

 A fundamental basis of great power competition has long been the overseas deployment of military personnel.
-Since the end of World War II the United States has had a virtual monopoly on military basing through its own network allies and overseas facilities.
+Since the end of World War II the United States has had a virtual monopoly on military basing through its own network of allies and overseas facilities.
 However, with the rise of China and a resurgent Russia that monopoly is eroding as competitors seek to expand their own overseas military presence.
 This project explores the social, political, and economic nature of the interactions between host-state populations and foreign military personnel.
 We compare the efforts of the United States and China in building influence in current and prospective base-host countries.
 Across regime types, local populations—which may have concerns about crime, pollution, and infringement on sovereignty—can be highly influential in shaping the scope of foreign military access.
 This project proposes a three-year plan of elite and mass opinion surveys in four countries where basing access is increasingly the subject of great power contestation: Djibouti, Kenya, Cambodia, and The Solomon Islands.
 Year 1 involves refinement of survey and interview instruments, Year 2 deploys surveys and conducts field work in Djibouti and Kenya, and Year 3 does the last round of field work in the Solomon Islands and Cambodia.

 Intellectual Merit